Register to get access to free programming courses with interactive exercises

 Recommended materials

-1. Documentation on working with tables in Bootstrap
+1. Documentation about working with tables in Bootstrap

 Are there any more questions?
 Ask them in the Discussion section.